Accounting & Tax

 - You’ll need to register as self-employed to make sure you pay the correct Income Tax and National Insurance.

 - Check what counts as self-employed if you’re not sure about your status.
 (Note IR35)

 - You must follow certain rules on running and naming your business.

 - There are other business structures apart from being a sole trader.
 If you set up a limited company, you’re not classed as self-employed but as both an owner and employee of your company.
 You’ll follow different rules on tax and National Insurance

 Choose a legal structure for your business

-This structure will define your legal responsibilities, such as:
+This structure will define your legal responsibilities and actual and potential liabilities, such as:

 - the paperwork you must fill in to get started

 - the taxes you’ll have to manage and pay